reynolds-adam/reynolds-adam.github.io/_posts/2019-07-25-dsprograms.md

 ---
 date: 2019-07-30T12:00:00-01:00
 title: "6 Things to Consider When Choosing a Graduate Program in Data Science"
-exerpt: "Keep these things in mind when making your decision"
+excerpt: "Keep these things in mind when making your decision"
 description: "6 Things to Consider"
 category: Education
 tags: ["Data Science"]